KumoCorp/kumomta/docs/tutorial/system_preparation.md

 sudo systemctl enable named
 ```

-It is always a good idea to automate daily systems updates.
+For the sake of simplicity you can automate daily updates of installed packages using `cron`:

 ```console
 # Make sure it all stays up to date